-Costs of dying in early 20th century Britain
+Costs of dying in Victorian an Edwardian England

-The insurance for new babies started as soon as they were born with what was called a penny policy.
+Most working-class people had insurance to pay for deaths in the family.
+The insurance for new babies even started as soon as they were born, usually with what was called a Penny Policy.

 The following additional information is extracted from the book Round About a Pound a Week which records the findings of a group of women who interviewed families of manual workers in a poor part of London in 1909-1913 under the auspices of the Fabian Society.
 (Judging by the weekly menus and the living accommodation that the book describes in comparison with what my mother describes in the newer Victorian terraces, the take-home pay for families in other parts of London must have been slightly more.)
 The aim of the study was to look at how these poor families managed financially, and although the findings were hugely influential for improving state support for families, that is another story.

 To put the costs of funerals in context, the wage-earners in the study, i.e. the men, were in regular work - or at least as regular as could be expected at the time.
 They were not skivers.
 Sometimes they were laid off because there was no work for them to do and occasionally they were paid overtime.
 Most of their money was given straight to their wives for housekeeping and rent, although some men kept back a small amount for themselves.
 Their take-home pay was about £1 a week.
 How the money was spent depended on the size of the family and the rooms that they were renting.
 The book lays out various accounts in detail, but the point at issue here is the relatively large proportion that went on saving for funerals.

 The stigma of a pauper's burial was so great that families would go without food and heating in order to put by a penny a week for each child, two for the mother and three for the father towards funeral expenses.
 The cost started hitting harder as soon as the first child was born, and it hit progressively harder with more children.
 (Wages did not increase with family size.)
 Families could expect one or more of their children to die in these times.